Manchester Alexander Technique

 Please feel free to contact the course director at any time for more information or to discuss your individual situation.

-We encourage potential trainees to visit us several times before deciding to train.
+Where possible, we encourage potential trainees to visit us several times before deciding to train.